(to be held in ‘the Marquee)’ at Northburn Station at 5pm on Friday, after registrations and gear check which start at 3pm.

 You will go up some quite steep hillsides and feel free to pull yourself up on the fence but please don’t cross over the fence because that is not our property and we don’t have permission to run on that land.

-Keep following the fence for 4km and you will come to a big sign that points you off the fence and straight across country following Prickly Spanyards with red tape tied to them (pic) and white electric fence standards – some thick sections of spanyards here so watch your footing again – also some awesome open country and hard ‘moss’ fields to tramp/run across.
+Keep following the fence for 4km and you will come to a pink sign that points you off the fence and straight across country following white electric fence standards – some thick sections of spanyards here so watch your footing again – also some awesome open country and hard ‘moss’ fields to tramp/run across.
 Before you get to the top we have changed the course to include more of the ‘magical’ alpine streams.
 You will run down one for a few hundred meters then back up another one before you will join up with a marshal and an aid station at about the 25km mark.
-More water, some muslie bars and R-line Electrolyte.
+More water, some muesli bars and R-line Electrolyte.

 At the start/finish area we will have big pots of vegan Pumpkin soup and boiled potatoes, there will be water, R-Line and you can receive what ever food or support your support crew would like to offer you.
 There will be tea and coffee available, that sort of thing…